lukecav/awesome-wp-developer-tools/README.md

 * [CMB2 Term Select](https://github.com/CMB2/cmb2-term-select) - Select terms to associate with your content.
 * [Change Username](https://wordpress.org/plugins/cmb2/) - The Change Username plugin allows you to change the usernames of your WordPress users in an easy and effective way.
 * [Classic Editor](https://wordpress.org/plugins/classic-editor/) - Enables the WordPress classic editor and the old-style Edit Post screen layout (TinyMCE, meta boxes, etc.).
 Supports the older pluhins that extend this screen.
+* [Classic Editor Addon](https://wordpress.org/plugins/classic-editor-addon/) - The Classic Editor plugin doesn't remove Gutenberg by default.
+This addon changes that and makes some more changes.
+See readme.txt for more details.
 * [Co-Authors Plus](https://wordpress.org/plugins/co-authors-plus/) - Assign multiple bylines to posts, pages, and custom post types via a search-as-you-type input box.
 * [Cookie Consent](https://wordpress.org/plugins/uk-cookie-consent/) - The only cookie consent plugin you'll ever need.
 * [Cron Logger](https://wordpress.org/plugins/cron-logger/) - Logs for cron runs.